lpervere/CS4002/README.md

-This repository is being used to store assignments and labs for CS 4002, Data Visualization.
+This repository is being used to store assignments and labs for CS 4002, Biovisualization.